Our Legal Challenges

-We've been involved with various legal actions, challenging the Government's obsession with new roads, which drive up traffic and emissions.
-We also supported the successful challenge to the A303 Stonehenge scheme.
+We've been involved with various legal actions, challenging the obsession with new roads, which drives up traffic and emissions.
+We also successfully challenged the unlawful cuts to active travel funding and supported the successful challenge to the A303 Stonehenge scheme.

 Our current legal challenge